HLCaptain/proto-shape/README.md

 ## Contributing

+The library is written in `GDScript` and (mostly) follows the [GDScript style guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html).
+Also static typing is used where possible.

 Extend the library of shapes by creating an issue or pull request!
 Share your idea for a shape or feature you would like to see added to the library.

 If you find any bugs, feel free to create an issue.